 Furthermore, in no way do eye charts measure the health of your eyes.
 Other tests are needed to measure your eye fluid pressure, eye dryness, retinal health, and presence of eye diseases like glaucoma.

-This is why eye charts are only one component of a complete eye exam to assess your overall visual and optical health.
+This is why eye charts are only one component of an eye exam to assess your overall visual and optical health.
 Contact Laurier Optical Innes Eye Clinic today to schedule your next eye exam.